 Microdermabrasion is not recommended to patients with active inflammatory conditions like rosacea, active acne (although people with mild acne can have an improvement of their skin), fragile capillaries, active herpes lesions, or autoimmune disorders like eczema, dermatitis, psoriasis or lupus.

 Can you do microdermabrasion at home?

-Although patients notice improvement as a standalone treatment, usually a course (so an induction phase followed by maintenance sessions) is recommended to optimize the outcome.
-In addition, microdermabrasion can be combined with other procedures, as in Dr. David Colbert's Triad Facial, one of Jennifer Lawrence's favorites, where it facilitates the penetration of infrared laser waves targeting the deeper layers of the skin.
+Although patients notice improvement as a standalone treatment, usually a course (so an induction phase followed by maintenance sessions) is recommended to optimise the outcome.
+In addition, microdermabrasion can be combined with other procedures, as in the NYDG Triad Facial (£800 for an hour) at The Wellness Clinic, Harrods, where it facilitates the penetration of infrared laser waves targeting the deeper layers of the skin.